hemidactylus/zdm-scenario-draft/README.md

 **TODO**: deal with the monitoring machine (an image with `systemd` is needed, no need for DinD there).

+## Preliminary steps

+**TODO** here describe the infrastructure to user and provide them with the IP-addresses script and have them run it.

 ### Get your Astra DB ready

 - Create Astra DB (with `my_application_ks` keyspace);